RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

-In both the baseline run on \texttt{ibm\_brisbane} and the subsequent experiments on \texttt{ibm\_sherbrooke}, which have the same type of quantum processor, RFOX completes each RFIM instance in roughly 7 seconds, whereas the XX and X+sXX schedules require about 20 seconds.
-On \texttt{ibm\_torio} RFOX experiments took around 4-5 seconds where the other methods took around 7-9 seconds, we see an improvement in the execution time in all models where RFOX maintain the lowest execution time of all.
-This threefold speed-up confirms that reformulating the RFIM via magnetic-field encoding—combined with an almost constant non-stoquastic term and counter-diabatic steering—yields not only higher solution accuracy but also noticeably shallower, faster-running circuits.
+In both the baseline runs on \texttt{ibm\_brisbane} and the subsequent experiments on \texttt{ibm\_sherbrooke}, which share the same generation of quantum processor architecture, RFOX completes each RFIM instance in roughly 7 seconds, whereas the $XX$ and $X+sXX$ schedules require approximately 20 seconds.
+On \texttt{ibm\_torino}, the RFOX experiments require only 4–5 seconds, while the alternative methods take around 7–9 seconds.
+This shows a systemic execution time improvement across all models, with RFOX maintaining the lowest operational runtime.
+This threefold speed-up confirms that reformulating the RFIM via magnetic-field encoding—combined with a robust non-stoquastic term and counter-diabatic steering—yields not only higher solution accuracy but also noticeably shallower, faster-running circuits on physical processors.